 The second is micropenis.
 A true micropenis is rare.
 Oftentimes, it’s actually a buried penis, which can be treated by surgically removing fat from the suprapubic area and potentially inserting the Penuma implant.

 If you are still unsatisfied with your penile length or girth, you might consider penis enlargement surgery.
-Dr. Elist can help increase penile girth and flaccid length with the Penuma penile implant.
+Dr. Elist can help increase penis size with the Penuma penile implant.
 This FDA-cleared silicone implant has helped thousands of men feel comfortable with their penis size for the first time in their lives.

 If you have more questions about penis shapes or sizes, please contact your physician.
 Remember, any medical information discussed in this article is not a substitute for speaking with a medical professional.
 Please talk to your physician before considering any information mentioned here.